-The DAC3482 allows exact phase alignment between multiple devices even when operating with the internal PLL clock multiplier.
+The DAC3484 allows exact phase alignment between multiple devices even when operating with the internal PLL clock multiplier.
 In PLL clock mode, the PLL generates the DAC clock and an internal OSTR signal from the reference clock applied to the DACCLK inputs so there is no need to supply an additional LVPECL OSTR signal.

-For this method to operate properly the SYNC signal should be set to reset the PLL N dividers to a known state by setting $pll_ndivsync_ena$ in $register\ config24$ to "1".
+For this method to operate properly the SYNC signal should be set to reset the PLL N dividers to a known state by setting $pll_ndivsync_ena$ in register config24 to "1".
 The SYNC signal resets the PLL N dividers with a rising edge, and the timing relationship $t{s(SYNC_PLL)}$ and $t{h(SYNC_PLL)}$ are relative to the reference clock presented on the DACCLK pin.

-Both SYNC and DACCLK can be set as low frequency signals to greatly simplifying trace routing (SYNC can be just a pulse as a single rising edge is required, if using a periodic signal it is recommended to clear the pll_ndivsync_ena bit after resetting the PLL dividers).
-Besides the t(SYNC_PLL) requirement between SYNC and DACCLK, there is no additional required timing relationship between the SYNC and FRAME signals or between DACCLK and DATACLK.
+Both SYNC and DACCLK can be set as low frequency signals to greatly simplifying trace routing (SYNC can be just a pulse as a single rising edge is required, if using a periodic signal it is recommended to clear the $pll_ndivsync_ena$ bit after resetting the PLL dividers).
+Besides the $t{s(SYNC_PLL)}$ and $t{h(SYNC_PLL)}$ requirement between SYNC and DACCLK, there is no additional required timing relationship between the SYNC and FRAME signals or between DACCLK and DATACLK.
 The only restriction as in the PLL disabled case is that the DACCLK and SYNC signals are distributed from device to device with the lowest skew possible.

-Figure 61.
+Figure 60.
 Synchronization System in Dual Sync Sources Mode with PLL Enabled

 The following steps are required to ensure the devices are fully synchronized.
-The procedure assumes all the DAC3482 devices have a DACCLK and OSTR signal and must be carried out on each device.
+The procedure assumes all the DAC3484 devices have a DACCLK and SYNC signal and the following steps must be carried out on each device.

 - 1. Start-up the device as described in the power-up sequence.
-Set the DAC3482 in Dual Sync Sources mode and enable SYNC to reset the PLL dividers (set pll_ndivsync_ena in register config24 to "1"). - 2.
+Set the DAC3484 in Dual Sync Sources mode and enable SYNC to reset the PLL dividers (set pll ndivsync ena in register config24 to "1"). - 2.
 Reset the PLL dividers with a rising edge on SYNC. - 3.
 Disable PLL dividers resetting. - 4.
 Sync the clock divider and FIFO pointers. - 5.
 Verify there are no FIFO alarms either through register config5 or through the ALARM pin. - 6.
 Disable clock divider sync by setting clkdiv_sync_ena to "0" in register config0.

-After these steps all the DAC3482 outputs will be synchronized.
+After these steps all the DAC3484 outputs will be synchronized.